RuntimeTerror6969/lawyer-appointment-management-application/README.md

 3. Start the Application Locally

-npm start
+npm run dev

-The app will be hosted on http://localhost:3000/.
+The app will be hosted on http://localhost:5173/.
 How to Use

     View Lawyers: Visit the home page to browse a list of lawyers.